-Candidates will learn where internal communication fits into the structure, systems and processes, leadership and culture of an organisation; how to research, create and curate content that works and has impact across a range of available channels; and how internal communicators can support management in the achievement of strategic and transformational objectives.
+Candidates will learn where internal communications fit into the structure, systems and processes, leadership and culture of an organisation; how to research, create and curate content that works and has impact across a range of available channels; and how internal communicators can support management in the achievement of strategic and transformational objectives.

-Internal Communication Certificate provides you with a solid grounding in the key concepts, theories, techniques and skills needed to develop effectively as an internal communicator.
+The Internal Communications Certificate provides you with a solid grounding in the key concepts, theories, techniques and skills needed to develop effectively as an internal communicator.

 - organisational culture and transformation

-- communication theory and strategic internal communication and engagement
+- communications theory and strategic internal communications and engagement

 - planning and managing

-- setting the right tone – the fit between internal and external communication
+- setting the right tone – the fit between internal and external communications

 - using social media for internal communications